TriumphCoding/Adelphia/Design/SourceBook03.md

 ## Class Points

 Your character's **Class** is what determines your character's stats right now.
 Your character's **Hit Points** start off at 10, and your character's **Movement** starts off at 5.
 All other stats start off at 2.
-In addition, not every stat is worth the same amount in combat.
-HP is purchased at a rate of 3HP per point. **Luck** is purchased at 2 LUK per point.
+In addition, not every stat is worth the same amount in combat. **HP** is purchased at a rate of 3 HP per point. **Luck** is purchased at 2 LUK per point.
 And MOV takes 2 points to increase once.
 Overall, you have 20 points to spend on your class.
 As an example:

 ### Monico Aaronway Stats